The Balance Sheet: A Snapshot of Financial Position

 A. Assets

-Assets are resources owned by the business that have economic value and are expected to provide future benefits.
-They are categorized into:
+Assets represent economic resources controlled by the business that are expected to bring future benefits.
+They are categorized as current or non-current (also called fixed or long-term).

-• Current Assets: Short-term assets expected to be converted into cash or used within one year, such as:
+• Current Assets: Expected to be converted to cash or used within one year, including:

 • Cash and cash equivalents